JasonDai1219/Project-Analysis/README.md

 <iframe src="assets/ratings_distribution.html" width=800 height=600 frameBorder=0></iframe>

  - In this distribution of ratings across various recipes, we can observe that **most** recipes have the **highest rating score, 5**, which inspired us to explore  that whether there is a relationship between the timing and the rating of the recipe.

 Later on, we will study on this question.
 Now, let us take a look at bivariate analysis of our dataset.

 ---

 ### Bivariate Analysis

-- Here, we present the scatter plot of timing vs. rating of recipes that takes *less than 180 minutes to work on*:
+- Here, we present the scatter plot of **timing vs. rating** of the recipes that takes *less than 180 minutes* to work on:
 <iframe src="assets/minutes_less_than_180_vs._avg_rating.html" width=800 height=600 frameBorder=0></iframe>

-In the first look of this scatter plot, you may think that it is kind of strange.
-However, we can take a closer look at the `UPPER LEFT` part of this graph, which has a `MUCH MORE` dense concentration of points than other parts in the graph.
+At the first glance, you may think the scatter plot looks kind of strange.
+However, we can take a closer look at the **upper left** part of this graph, which has a **much more** dense concentration of points than other parts in the graph.
 This graph also tells us that the `x-axis` represents `minutes` that a recipe requires, and the `y-axis` represents the `average rating` of a recipe.
-Therefore, we can extract an information in this graph that it shows a trend that `the less time a recipe takes, it has higher possibility of getting higher rating`.
+Therefore, we can extract a message from this graph that it shows a trend that **the less time a recipe takes, the higher possibility it has to get a higher rating**.
 We will explore this trend in later parts.

-- Here, we present the scatter plot of timing vs. rating of recipes that takes *more than 180 minutes to work on*:
+- Here, we present the scatter plot of **timing vs. rating** of recipes that takes *more than 180 minutes* to work on:
 <iframe src="assets/minutes_greater_than_180_vs._avg_rating.html" width=800 height=600 frameBorder=0></iframe>

-In the graph of recipes that takes more than 180 minutes(3 hours), we can still see the pattern that more 5 ratings are those recipes that takes less time, however, since there are not many recipes that takes time longer than 3 hours, so our analysis would not focus on these recipes.
+In the graph of recipes that takes more than 180 minutes (3 hours), we can still see the pattern that the rating of 5 is **more likely** to appear on those recipes that take **less time**.

 ---
 ### Interesting Aggregate